Menu

 Picnic table, benches, informational kiosk, trash and pet waste receptacles.
 Geocache location.

 Dogs: Dogs must remain on leash.
-Scoop the poop!
+Please clean up after your pet!
 (No dogs on beach in summer.)

 Boat Ramp: No